Ally search isn’t available right now.

 Options (equity and index)

-Fixed Income (corporate, agency, treasuries, municipals, strips & zeros, CDs, and new issues)
+Fixed Income (agency, treasuries, municipals, strips & zeros, CDs, and new issues)

 Once you fund your Ally Invest Securities account and the deposit clears, you can begin trading.
 Once you log in, select Quick Trade on the account you’d like to use.

-We charge a penny per share fee added to the regular $4.95 commission when trading stock valued below $2.
+We charge a $4.95 base commission and a penny per share when trading stock valued below $2.
+The maximum commission generally doesn’t exceed 5% of the trade value.
 View our Commissions and Fees for more detailed information.
+We also require a minimum opening purchase of $100 per order on OTCBB and Pink Sheet stocks.

 Yes.
 Extended hours trading is available at Ally Invest.
 You may enter pre-market orders between 8:00 am – 9:30 am ET or post-market orders (also called after-hours orders) between 4:00 pm – 5:00 pm ET.
 On days when the market closes early, the extended hours trading session runs from 1:00 pm – 2:00 pm ET.
 You may enter limit orders only.
 An order placed during an extended hours trading session is only good for that session.
 If your order is not executed during a specific extended hours session, the order expires at the end of the session and does not roll into the next traditional or extended hours session.
 You may cancel an order that has not been executed before the close of an extended hours session.
 For settlement and clearing purposes, orders executed during an extended hours session are considered to have been executed during the day's traditional session.
 Please refer to the additional disclaimer for extended hours trading.